kohkimakimoto/BackgroundProcess/README.md

 **Executable PHP file** is a PHP file executed by BackgroundProcess.
 It includes the command to run specified by you.
 It also has some initialization and finalization code.
-At default, this file is like the following.
+At default, this file name is like the following.
 ```
 /tmp/php/background_process/process.2494951fd9d147bc3e.php
 ```